-If you’re wondering ‘What is an emotional support dog?” you aren’t alone.
+If you’re wondering ‘What is an emotional support animal?” you aren’t alone.
 And don’t worry if you find this all confusing, because it totally is.

 There are so many types of working dogs.
 Dogs are amazing, and humans use them all over the world for a wide array of tasks.
 Read more: Meet 31 Purposely Bred Working Dogs.

 So it is naturally confusing to distinguish between these types of dogs.
 But, not to worry!
 We will ease the confusion right now.